Marquez Callaway Player Prop Bets for NFL Week 17 | New Orleans vs. Carolina 1/2/2022

 Matchup vs. Carolina

-- Callaway's 44.7 receiving yards per game in his three career matchups against the Panthers are 7.2 more than his over/under for Sunday's game.
+- In his three matchups against the Panthers, Callaway's 44.7 receiving yards average is 7.2 more than his over/under for Sunday's game (37.5).

 Recent Performances

-- In last week's game against the Dolphins, Callaway was targeted five times and racked up four catches for 46 yards.
+- Callaway put together a 46-yard performance against the Dolphins last week on four catches while being targeted five times.

-- Over his last three games, Callaway has 12 catches (on 18 targets) for 192 yards, averaging 64.0 yards per game.
+- Over his last three outings, Callaway has collected 192 yards on 12 receptions, averaging 64.0 yards per game, on 18 targets.

 Callaway's New Orleans Teammates